12 Farm-Fresh Breakfast Spots

 One doesn’t expect to find true farm-to-table fare at a high-end city hotel.
 But that’s the hook of Urban Farmer, located in The Westin Cleveland Downtown.
 The restaurant’s Grilled Flatiron Steak & Eggs dresses up the breakfast classic with a 6-ounce flank steak and two eggs any style.
 The beef comes from New Creations Farm, located 33 miles away in Chardon, and the eggs are sourced from a variety of small Ohio farms.
 The dish also features house-made sausage gravy and shredded potato galette.
 “It’s very simple.
 It’s a quick meal,” says executive chef Vishwatej Nath.
 “It’s a hefty meal — on that same leg — when you add all those things together.”
 This is the Urban Farmer ethos: respecting new food traditions and local sourcing.
 The company also has sister steakhouses in Denver, Philadelphia and Portland, Oregon.
 The Cleveland location has large wooden tables, a farmhouse feel and butchers its meats in house to make use of all parts of the animal.
 Other popular breakfast dishes include brioche French toast, the farmer omelet and a protein bowl.
 Those curious where the ingredients for each dish come from need look no further than the list of purveyors featured on Urban Farmer’s menu.
 “The mindset is changing because of social media and also Generation Z. They definitely want to know where their food is sourced from,” Nath says.
 “It’s our responsibility … to educate our guests on what’s out there, what we have and where they can source it from.”
 1325 E. Sixth St., Cleveland 44114, 216/771-7707, urbanfarmercleveland.com.
-As of February 2021, Urban Farmer is temporarily closed and is no longer serving breakfast.
+As of November 2021, Urban Farmer is temporarily closed and is no longer serving breakfast.

 Tomato, Bacon, Avocado Omelet